 My name is Christopher Carlozzi.
 I am the Rhode Island State Director of the National Federation of Independent Business (NFIB).
 A non-profit, non-partisan organization, NFIB is the nation's and Rhode Island's largest small business advocacy group.
 In Rhode Island, NFIB represents hundreds of small and independent business owners involved in all types of industry, including manufacturing, retail, wholesale, service, and agriculture.
 The average NFIB member has five employees and annual gross revenues of about \$450,000.
 In short, NFIB represents the small Main Street business owners from across the state.
-On behalf of those small and independent business employers in Rhode Island, we have concerns with House Bill No. 5448 eliminating the sunset provision on increased partial unemployment insurance benefits
+On behalf of those small and independent business employers in Rhode Island, I urge you to oppose House Bill No. 5680, expanding UI benefits to striking workers.